MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Updatable_Help.md

 member of the Administrators group on the computer.

-If you are not a member of the Administrators group, you cannot update help for these modules; but if you have internet access, you can view help online in the TechNet Library.
+If you are not a member of the Administrators group, you cannot update help for these modules; but if you have internet access, you can view help online.

 Updating help for modules in the directory `$home/Documents/PowerShell/Modules` or modules in other subdirectories of the `$home` directory does not require